Mojoryson/Web-Work/README.md

 Welcome to my collection of web design experiments and examples! 🎨✨

-This repository is a playground for exploring creative ideas, testing design concepts, and showcasing small projects.
+This repository is a playground for exploring ideas, testing design concepts, and showcasing small projects.
 It's a mix of simple experiments, reusable components, and fun challenges that I've worked on.

 ## 🌟 What You'll Find Here